GuenterQuast/PhyPraKit/builddoc/index.rst

 Emphasis was put on simple implementations, illustrating the principles of the underlining coding.

-The class *mFit* in the module *phyFit* offers a light-weight implementation for fitting model functions to data with uncorrelated and/or correlated absolute and/or relative uncertainties in ordinate and/or abscissa directions.
+The class *mnFit* in the module *phyFit* offers a light-weight implementation for fitting model functions to data with uncorrelated and/or correlated absolute and/or relative uncertainties in ordinate and/or abscissa directions.
+Support for likelihood fits to binned data (histograms) is also provided.
 For such complex forms of uncertainties, there are hardly any are easy-to-use program packages.
 Most of the existing applications use presets aiming at providing a parametrization of measurement data, whereby the validity of the parametrization is